sadi-c/DevOps-Concepts/README.md

 A RESTful web application exposes information about itself in the form of information about its resources.
 It also enables the client to take actions on those resources, such as create new resources (i.e. create a new user) or change existing resources (i.e. edit a post).

 In order for your APIs to be RESTful, you have to follow a set of constraints when you write them.
-The REST set of constraints will make your APIs easier to use and also easier to discover, meaning a developer who is just starting to use your APIs will have an easier time learning how to do so.

 For example, when a developer calls Instagram API to fetch a specific user (the resource), the API will return the state of that user, including their name, the number of posts that user posted on Instagram so far, how many followers they have, and more.
 The representation of the state can be in a JSON format, and probably for most APIs this is indeed the case.
 It can also be in XML or HTML format.

 What the server does when you, the client, call one of its APIs depends on 2 things that you need to provide to the server: